The State of State Regulation

 More cryptocurrency friendly states have passed laws that don’t bind virtual currency to money transmission laws.
 Montana does not have a money transmission law, so cryptocurrency is not subject to any restrictions in that respect.
 New Hampshire protects virtual currency businesses from being registered as money transmitters.
 (Moffitt, 2018)

-Starting in 2014, States began to amend their money transmitter laws to accomodate cryptocurrencies.
+Starting in 2014, States began to amend their money transmitter laws to accommodate cryptocurrencies.
 (Cryptocurrency, 2018)

 2. State Laws for Automated Calls